UFC Fight Night: Lewis vs. Abdurakhimov: Predictions & Analysis

 A few statistical edges stand out.
 Abdurakhimov throws significantly more leather — a 0.4 sig. strike per minute gap.
 Abdurakhimov is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Abdurakhimov has tighter striking defense, making opponents miss more often.

-**The Pick: Derrick Lewis over Shamil Abdurakhimov.** We're leaning Lewis here at 69%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+The Pick: Derrick Lewis over Shamil Abdurakhimov.
+We're leaning Lewis here at 73%, a solid but not overwhelming edge.
+Notably, the betting market has Lewis at 68% implied while our model sees 73% — a 5-point disagreement that could signal value.

 Francis Ngannou vs Anthony Hamilton